Verification: Can We Do More?

 Silicon respins due to design errors not only have not diminished in number, they have actually increased.
 This is an indication that complexity has grown more than the ability of verification tools to detect errors.

-The article continues by discussing the industry effort lead by Accellera and their member companies to improve verification.
+The article continues by discussing the industry effort led by Accellera and their member companies to improve verification.
 I attended Accellera’s panel discussion at the recent Design Automation Conference (DAC).
 DAC’s presentations and products that address verification, as well as other articles and blogs on the subject, illustrate the need in that area.

 Verification is just one of many steps in the development life cycle of a product, starting from high-level design, through verification, and on to system test.
 Tools such as Electronic System Level (ESL) and co-simulations address one or more of these steps, but tools cannot address all concerns.